benediktstroebl/agent-eval/README.md

     ./run_simple_repeat.sh humaneval [model] [name_you_can_set]
     ```

- - `Warming` - For the warming baseline, we modify the Retry baseline by gradually increasing the temperature parameter across successive trials.
+ - `Warming` - For the Warming baseline, we modify the Retry baseline by gradually increasing the temperature parameter across successive trials.

     ```bash
     cd ./programming